-VI.
-Metastatic disease

-A. Low-volume disease

-- 1. In an individual with castration naïve metastatic prostate cancer with 3 or fewer bone metastases and no visceral disease, IMRT to a dose of 55 Gy in 20 fractions to the prostate in conjunction with androgen deprivation therapy (ADT) is considered medically necessary only when the use of National Comprehensive Cancer Network® (NCCN®) category 1 systemic regimens (i.e. abiraterone, docetaxel, enzalutamide, apalutamide) are contraindicated or cannot otherwise be given due to intolerances. - B. Radiation to the prostate is considered not medically necessary for high-volume disease.
+National Comprehensive Cancer Network® (NCCN®) category 1 systemic regimens (ie abiraterone, docetaxel, enzalutamide, and apalutamide) are contraindicated or cannot otherwise be given due to intolerances.

-VII.
+B. Radiation to the prostate is considered not medically necessary for high-volume disease.

+VIII.
 Palliative

-- A. For treatment of obstructive symptoms or hematuria due to tumor, a dose of 30 Gy in 10 fractions or 37.5 Gy using 3DCRT in 15 fractions is considered medically necessary. - VIII.
-Up to 45 fractions of IMRT for localized prostate cancer is considered medically necessary for ANY of the following: - A. For high-risk or node-positive prostate cancer when the pelvic nodes will be treated - B. Inflammatory bowel disease, Crohns and ulcerative colitis - C. Previous pelvic radiation therapy - D. History of rectal, urinary bladder, or urethral fistula or abscess - E. History of anorectal surgery, including but not limited to coloanal anastomosis - F. Prior local treatment including cryotherapy or high-intensity focused ultrasound (HIFU) - G. Prior transurethral resection of prostate (TURP) - IX.
-SBRT, as a complete course of therapy, must be completed in five fractions in a single episode of care.
+- A. For treatment of obstructive symptoms or hematuria due to tumor, a dose of 30 Gy in 10 fractions or 37.5 Gy using 3DCRT in 15 fractions is considered medically necessary. - IX.
+SBRT, as a complete course of therapy, must be completed in 5 fractions in a single episode of care.